-The National Scams Team offer great support and information materials, and ask that you pledge to act upon scams by registering as a Friend against scams
+The National Scams team offers great support and information materials, and ask that you pledge to act upon scams by registering as a friend against scams.

-If you have any questions you can contact us to find out more
+If you have any questions you can contact Trading Standards to find out more

-For further advice and support you can also contact Advice Direct Scotland on
+For further advice and support you can also visit Advice Direct Scotland or phone

 0808 164 6000.